 - Threats to life or public safety

-- Possessing or distributing objectionable material such as child pornography
+- Possessing or distributing objectionable material such as child exploitation material

 There are many precursors to facilitate criminal offending like phishing, cold calling, forgery, identity theft, and spam which are varying methods of social engineering.
 Therefore vigilance should always be used when unexpected contact is made by phone or email.